-Based on the findings of the study, we make a number of recommendations.
+Based on the findings of the study, we make the following recommendations.

-1 We recommend the Aptis test continue to screen potential training participants for levels of computer and CEFR familiarity
+We recommend the Aptis test continue to screen potential training participants for levels of computer and CEFR familiarity.

 All participants recruited for this study were screened for their self-reported levels of computer-familiarity, their ability to work remotely, as well as previous familiarity with the CEFR.
-The study has shown that potential raters with such characteristics can successfully be trained using the online platform and we therefore recommend that this practice is continued.
+The study has shown that potential raters with such characteristics can successfully be trained using the online platform and we, therefore, recommend that this practice is continued.

-$\boldsymbol{2}$ We recommend that Aptis continue to monitor the two recently trained groups of raters when rating
+2. We recommend that Aptis continue to monitor the two recently trained groups of raters when rating.